-These tumors often present with nonspecific symptoms such as abdominal pain and nausea and, therefore, are most often diagnosed at stage III or IV.
-The incidence is rare, with 10,590 new diagnoses estimated in 2019 in the United States.
-Overall, prognosis is slightly worse than for similar stage colon adenocarcinoma.
-The duodenum is the most common site of small bowel adenocarcinoma, specifically in the periampullary region.
+These cancers often present with abdominal pain and nausea.
+They are rare, with 11,790 new diagnoses estimated for 2022 in the United States.
+Adenocarcinomas are most often diagnosed at stage III or IV, but their prognosis is slightly worse than for similar stage colon adenocarcinoma.
+The duodenum is the most common site of small bowel adenocarcinoma, specifically the periampullary region.
 The incidence of ampullary carcinoma is increased more than 200-fold in patients with familial adenomatous polyposis.
 Periodic endoscopic surveillance to detect early ampullary neoplasms is therefore recommended.
-Ampullary carcinoma may present with jaundice due to bile duct obstruction or bleeding.
+Ampullary carcinomas may present with GI bleeding or jaundice due to bile duct obstruction.
 Surgical resection of early lesions is curative in up to 40% of patients.
-Although ampullary adenocarcinomas may be of either intestinal or pancreatic ductal origin, adjuvant chemotherapy with a pancreatic regimen is typically recommended and is associated with improved overall survival compared to observation alone.
+Although ampullary adenocarcinomas may be of either intestinal or pancreatic ductal origin, adjuvant chemotherapy with a pancreatic regimen is typically recommended and is associated with improved overall survival compared with observation alone.